-- Via the applied normative and activity-based exclusions, the following PAIs were considered: - Exposure to companies active in the fossil fuel sector (PAI 4, Table 1) was 1.41% of the net assets, compared to 4.98% of the benchmark - Exposure to companies in violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) was 0% of the net assets, compared to 0.23% of the benchmark - Exposure to comapanies exploiting activities negatively affecting biodiversity-sensitive areas (PAI 7, Table 1) was 2.39% of the net assets, compared to 8.9% of the benchmark.
-The consideration of this PAI is currently restricted to applying exclusions to palm oil producing companies and for any breaches to the UNGC, UNGP and OECD Guidelines for Multinational Enterprises in relation to biodiversity. - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons (PAI 14, Table 1) was 0.01% of the net assets, compared to 0.4% of the benchmark - Via the ESG integration process, as part of the investment due diligence policies and procedures, the following PAIs were considered: - All indicators related to GHG emissions, as part of the required Climate Risk analysis (PAI 1-6, Table 1, PAI 4, Table 2) - Biodiversity, water and waste indicators (PAI 7-9, Table 1) when relevant for the sector - The board gender diversity (PAI 13, Table 1), expressed as the weighted average ratio of female to male board members of the portfolio was 0.5 compared to 0.5 for the benchmark.

-Post-investment, the following principal adverse impacts on sustainability factors were taken into account:

-- Via the application of the voting policy, the following PAIs were considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators in related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - o Via Robeco's entity engagement program, the following PAIs were considered: - At year end 8 companies in portfolio were subject to the Robeco Entity Engagement program.
-Via the Robeco Entity Engagement program, the following numbers of engagement cases per PAI were active on portfolio holdings, during the reporting period: PAI 12, table 1: Unadjusted gender pay gap 1 case. - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of The Sub-fund that cause adverse impact might be selected for engagement.
+- o Via the applied normative and activity-based exclusions, the following PAIs were considered: - Exposure to companies active in the fossil fuel sector (PAI 4, Table 1) was 0.05% of the net assets, compared to 4.98% of the benchmark - Exposure to companies in violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) was 0% of the net assets, compared to 0.23% of the benchmark - Exposure to comapanies exploiting activities negatively affecting biodiversity-sensitive areas (PAI 7, Table 1) was 0% of the net assets, compared to 8.9% of the benchmark.
+The consideration of this PAI is currently restricted to applying exclusions to palm oil producing companies and for any breaches to the UNGC, UNGP and OECD Guidelines for Multinational Enterprises in relation to biodiversity. - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons (PAI 14, Table 1) was 0% of the net assets, compared to 0.4% of the benchmark - o Via the ESG integration process, as part of the investment due diligence policies and procedures, the following PAIs were considered: - All indicators related to GHG emissions, as part of the required Climate Risk analysis (PAI 1-6, Table 1, PAI 4, Table 2) - Biodiversity, water and waste indicators (PAI 7-9, Table 1) when relevant for the sector - The board gender diversity (PAI 13, Table 1), expressed as the weighted average ratio of female to male board members of the portfolio was 0.5 compared to 0.5 for the benchmark. - Post-investment, the following principal adverse impacts on sustainability factors were taken into account: - o Via the application of the voting policy, the following PAIs were considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators in related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - o Via Robeco's entity engagement program, the following PAIs were considered: - At year end 4 companies in portfolio were subject to the Robeco Entity Engagement program. - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1) - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of The Sub-fund that cause adverse impact might be selected for engagement.